swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 }
 ```

-The plugins that a target uses are applied in the order in which they are listed — this allows one plugin to act on output files produced by another plugin.
+The plugins that a target uses are applied to it in the order in which they are listed — this allows one plugin to act on output files produced by another plugin.

 #### Plugin API

-The API of the new `PackagePlugin` library lets the plugin construct one or more build commands based on the build context for the client target.
+The API of the new `PackagePlugin` library lets the plugin construct build commands based on information about the target to which the plugin is applied.
 The context includes the target and module names, the set of source files in the target (including those generated by previously applied plugins), information about the target's dependency closure, and other inputs from the package.
-The context also includes environmental conditions such as the build directory, intermediates directory, etc.

-The initial proposed `PackagePlugin` API is:
+The initial proposed `PackagePlugin` API is the following:

 ```swift
 /// Like package manifests, package plugins are Swift scripts that use API